-- 1.1 The purpose of this policy is to provide an organisational framework for the procurement of all Goods, Services and Works by the College (and its subsidiary companies).
-This Policy is designed to ensure that the College obtains value for money and the required level of quality, risk management and compliance for all the Contracts it enters. - 1.2 This procedure is written in line with the College's Strategy, Vision and Values which identify a commitment to safeguarding, health safety and welfare, equality diversity and inclusion and data protection.
+This Contract and Procurement Policy provides an organisational framework for the procurement of all Goods, Services and Works by the College (and its subsidiary companies).
+This Policy is designed to ensure that the College obtains value for money and the required level of quality, risk management and compliance for all the Contracts it enters into.

+This policy is written in line with DNCG Statement of Intent which identifies a commitment to core values, safeguarding, health safety and welfare, equality and diversity and Data Protection.